bcgov/ds-intro-to-python/README.md

 # Introduction to Data Science Using Python

-This is a repository to house materials for a 2 day course introducing participants to data science uying Python.
+This is a repository to house materials for a 2 day course introducing participants to data science using Python.

 The goal of this workshop is to teach new-to-programming data professionals to import data, clean up and summarize a data set, and make some static data visualizations using Python.
 This is an introductory course to programming, specifically programming with Python.
 Python is a popular computer language for statistics and other scientific disciplines.
 It is commonly used for statistical analysis, machine-learning, generating high quality visualzations, and automating data workflows.